 NOTE 1: The UE may apply above failure handling also in case the RRCReconfiguration message causes a protocol error for which the generic error handling as defined in clause 10 specifies that the UE shall ignore the message.

-NOTE 2: If the UE is unable to comply with part of the configuration, it does not apply any part of the configuration, i.e. there is no partial success/failure, except for the case that the UE is configured to provide MUSIM assistance information for temporary capability restriction For such case, the UE does not apply above failure handling in case the UE is unable to apply (part of) the configuration resulting from RRCReconfiguration message due to UE temporary capability restriction for MUSIM operation, and it is up to UE implementation how to apply RRCReconfiguration message.
+NOTE 2: If the UE is unable to comply with part of the configuration, it does not apply any part of the configuration, i.e. there is no partial success/failure, except for the case that the UE is configured to provide MUSIM assistance information for temporary capability restriction and the UE is unable to apply (part of) the configuration resulting from RRCReconfiguration message due to UE temporary capability restriction for MUSIM operation.
+For such case, the UE does not apply above failure handling in case the UE is unable to apply (part of) the configuration resulting from RRCReconfiguration message due to UE temporary capability restriction for MUSIM operation, and it is up to UE implementation how to apply RRCReconfiguration message.
 If UE does not perform RRC reconfiguration failure in this case, UE will provide MUSIM assistance information for temporary capability restriction as specified in 5.7.4 and still considers the configuration resulting from RRCReconfiguration message as the current configuration and baseline for delta configuration for future reconfigurations.